solcy/Password-Encryption-Decryption/README.md

 # Password-Encryption-Decryption
-Determines password strength and cracks passwords from a file storing MD5 hashed passwords
+Determines password strength and cracks passwords from a file storing MD5 hashed passwords.
+This is the data for use in Eclipse.